 School shootings, explosive devices, knifes and other threats.
 What will you do if the unthinkable happens on your school campus?

-The question that must be considered is not “if” an emergency will happen in a school but rather “when”.
-What if you could notify everyone on your campus as well as the police within six seconds of the type and location of the emergency?
+On a school campus, the question that must be considered is not “if” an emergency will happen but rather “when”.
+What if you could notify everyone on your campus, as well as the police, in less than six seconds as to the type and location of the emergency?
 Now you can with School Security First.

 How does the School Security First APP Work?